 San Angelo Ceramic Weekend

-This annual event with alternating San Angelo National Ceramic Competition at SAMFA and Symposium at Angelo State University which draws hundreds of ceramic enthusiasts and visitors to San Angelo each year.
+This annual event with alternating San Angelo National Ceramic Competition at SAMFA and a Symposium at Angelo State University which draws hundreds of ceramic enthusiasts and visitors to San Angelo each year.
 The ceramic artist in residence will give a free demonstration workshop in the Concho Clay Studio as part of the event schedule if applicable.
-Their end of residency exhibition in Gallery Verde (minimum residency requirements of 2 months).
+Their end-of-residency exhibition in Gallery Verde (minimum residency requirements of 2 months).

 Resident Responsibilities Include: